Prussia (region): Christianization and the Teutonic Knights

 all suffragan dioceses under the Archbishopric of Riga.
 Christian was supposed to choose one of them, but did not agree to the division.
 He possibly retired to the Cistercians Abbey in Sulejów, where he died before the conflict was solved.

 The city of Königsberg (modern Kaliningrad) was founded in 1255, and joined the Hanseatic League in 1340, thus connecting Prussia to the European trade network spanning via the North Sea and the Baltic Sea.
 In 1492, a life of Saint Dorothea of Montau, published in Marienburg (Malbork), became the first printed publication in Prussia.

-Efforts to expand the meaning of the designation

-The Teutonic Knights soon turned against their Polish benefactors in the same way, as they earlier did in Hungary.